vkondratiuk482/propagated-transactions/README.md

 We have decided that we want our business logic be independent of data layer, but still be able to manage operations' atomicity.
 There are a few steps to follow in order to use this library

 1. Create an implementation of `ITransactionRunner` interface (provided by the package) for your specific database, driver, ORM, whatever
-2. Create an instance of `IsolationTransaction` and pass implementation from step one into constructor
+2. Create an instance of `PropagatedTransaction` and pass implementation from step one into constructor
-3. Instantiate and store database connection by starting the transaction with `IsolationTransaction.start()`
+3. Instantiate and store database connection by starting the transaction with `PropagatedTransaction.start()`
-4. Create a callback that executes business logic, use `IsolatedTransaction.commit() / IsolatedTransaction.rollback()` inside of it
+4. Create a callback that executes business logic, use `PropagatedTransaction.commit() / PropagatedTransaction.rollback()` inside of it
-5. Run `IsolatedTransaction.run(connection, callback)`, where `connection` is stored connection from step three, `callback` is a callback from step four
+5. Run `PropagatedTransaction.run(connection, callback)`, where `connection` is stored connection from step three, `callback` is a callback from step four
 6. Inside of data layer (for example UserRepository) obtain connection and use it to run your query